 To be a leading global centre of excellence for high-containment infectious disease translational research.

 - To train laboratory users in the safe handling of biological agents and toxins that are in compliance with local regulations

 - To ensure regulatory compliance

-- To promote biosafety/biosecurity through continuous education
+- To promote biosafety/biosecurity through continuous education and training